 Grants of up to $1,500 are awarded to students demonstrating financial need.
 (Please check with the Office of Financial Aid to determine your eligibility.)
 Applications for these competitive awards are also weighted by other factors such as program location (domestic or abroad), whether off-campus study is a requirement of the student's major, grade point average, and the quality of the application essay.
 Please do not submit your OCP application essay.
-Grant applications for the 2016 summer or fall semester or 2016/17 academic year are due on Friday, March 25 by 5pm.
+Grant applications for the spring semester or 2017 are due on Friday, November 18 by 5pm.

 In support of individuals studying abroad, the Kim Tunnicliff Endowment seeks to provide students with financial support as they embark on experiential and international educational opportunities.

 Eligibility: Student must be engaged in an Albion-approved study abroad program.
 Preference shall go to a student studying in Russia, Africa or the Middle East, or to those who apply for an international program which includes independent field study or research.
 Preference is also given to members of the Gerald R. Ford Institute for Leadership in Public Policy and Service.

 Requirements: As a follow-up to their experience, recipients will prepare an academic project on campus (i.e. reflection paper, public presentation) upon their return.

 IIE Passport provides a comprehensive website of scholarships, fellowships, and grants for those studying outside the U.S. This site allows you to search for funding by country, field of study or various other criteria.
 Have patience and try a variety of criteria.
 Be aware that many of the "hits" will not be applicable to Albion-approved programs.
 But keep looking.
 Don't forget to check out "You may also be interested in funding for . . ." listings after the initial search results.